Sprazitech/command-line-basics/README.md

 **Solution**

 i.
-To create an empty file named "hello.txt" in week1, first, I went to my week1 subfolder using
+To create an empty file named "hello.txt" in week1, first, I went to my week1 subfolder using.

 **cd week1**